This board contains threads from which new levels can be downloaded.

 This one I admit was more difficult to design than it should've been.
 The addition of the Super Speed is really the only thing that this version has that the original doesn't. but the two are still incredibly alike and a bit more than I honestly wish.
 The main reason why I didn't add anything more is because I didn't want the level to be too intimidatingly big or long for new players - my plan was to also include the Super Bounce and Shock Absorber - but unless I really wanted to make this three times the size of the original, I had to hold myself back a little.

 One of the biggest reasons why I feel so confident about these levels is because I think speedrunners (who know what they're doing with level building and such) make the best levels.
 Someone who has knowledge of how the physics work most comfortably have the advantage of being able to test what plays well and what doesn't, what feels good casually and when speedrunning, stuff like that.
 The most important part of this whole project for me is finding a good balance between the experience being fun for both casual players and experienced players.
-I had my total-newbie girlfriend test everything, and I had August and Endy test everything.
+I had total-newbie friend test everything, as well as the more-experienced August and Endy test everything.
 Given their very positive reactions, I was really excited to see what everyone else would think too.

 Discord: nockess